gaborcs/lambda-terminal/README.md

 ### Why does it run in the terminal?

 The terminal allows us to optimize our interface for keyboard input without worrying about other input methods.
-While relying exclusively on keyboard input makes your learning curve steeper, it leads to significant productivity gains once you get the hang of it, since you don't have to move your hand between the mouse and keyboard all the time.
+While relying exclusively on keyboard input makes your learning curve steeper, it can lead to significant productivity gains once you get the hang of it, since you don't have to move your hand between the mouse and keyboard all the time.

 With that said, a well-designed graphical UI would certainly have benefits.
 It could add support for mouse and possibly even touch input while keeping the terminal version's efficient keyboard controls.